No Products in the Cart

 Please see our return policy here.

-American Express, Visa, MasterCard, Discover, Cirrus, PayPal, Apple Pay, and Amazon Payments.
-We also accept postal money orders and bank transfers.
+American Express, Visa, MasterCard, Discover, PayPal, Sezzle, ViaBill, Venmo.
+We also accept money orders and bank transfers.

 Of course!
 Read more about our low price guarantee here.

 Yes.
 However, a residential or business address is preferred when placing an order.
-Mars Hydro and Unit farm products cannot be shipped to a P.O.
+Mars Hydro and Spider Farmer products cannot be shipped to a P.O.
 Box.

 Contact us as soon as possible if you need to cancel your order.
-If your order has already been processed, a 10-20% restocking feemay be deducted from your refund.
+If your order has already been processed or sent out, a 10-20% restocking feemay be deducted from your refund.

 We ship most lights using standard ground shipping.
 Due to the variety of brands, the lights will ship from different warehouses.
-After the order is processed, we send most orders out within 72 hours.
-Once the item leaves the warehouse, shipping times can range from 2-10 days depending on your location within the USA or world.
+After the order is processed, we send most orders out within 1-3 days.
+Once the item leaves the warehouse, shipping times can range from 2-7 business days depending on your location within the USA or world.
 If you need your light sooner, please let us know before you place your order and we will work to accommodate your needs.